vedmalex/tools-docs/source/apollo-server/setup.md

 <h3 id="options-function">Passing options as a function</h3>

-Alternatively, GraphQL Server can accept a function which takes the request as input and returns an GraphQLOptions object or a promise that resolves to one:
+Alternatively, GraphQL Server can accept a function which takes the request as input and returns a GraphQLOptions object or a promise that resolves to one:

 ```js
 // example options function (for express)